Secure Remote Access

 Whether we like it or not, remote access has sadly, become a target ground for modern hacking and theft.
 This is due to the growing number of people using the said technology.
 Almost all types of industries use remote access to better their work functions.
 And even for simple device users, this technology helps them to access their devices from anywhere at any time.
 However, remote access can also be vulnerable to malicious attacks and threats.

 In recent years, remote access has been targeted by modern hackers to steal important and confidential information from people, businesses, and whatnot.
 A 2012 report from Verizon Data Breach Investigations revealed that in 2011, 88% of all hacking breaches found in their record is due to the utilization of remote access.
-It has also found that 95% of all the detected malware in the previous year was due to the same technology.
+It has also been found that 95% of all the detected malware in the previous year was due to the same technology.

 Another report released by Threatpost revealed that three healthcare organizations that use Remote Desktop Connection had their databases hacked by attackers through the vulnerable implementation of their remote desktop protocol or RDP.
 The breach saw 655,000 healthcare records across different parts of the US including Georgia, Farmington, and Missouri got stolen and sold on the dark web.

 There are tons of ways for you to secure remote access.
 If you haven’t outlined your policies in terms of securing your remote access yet, then consider these security tips down below:

 Generate Strong Passwords – The first thing you need to ensure is to require users to provide a strong password before connecting to your corporate network.
 This will act as your first line of defense against unwanted access and malicious attacks outside of your walls and protection.
 Your password should be a combination of letters (both upper and lowercase), numbers, and special symbols.